 Cocktails with Mare Santo

 Mare Santo was not made to hide in a mix.
-But sometimes, when paired with care, it reveals itself in new ways - brighter, deeper, unexpected.
-Here are three cocktails I personally recommend, where the wine remains the voice, not just the background.
+But sometimes, with the right pairing, it shows a new side — brighter, deeper, unexpected.
+Here are three cocktails I personally suggest, where the wine stays the voice, not the background.

 Prefer Cuveé Prestige?